Constipation and autoimmune: 4 tips to help toilet time

 And it doesn't only have to be water - watery foods like soups, and some fruits and vegetables can also contribute to your fluid intake.

 Adequate hydration and drinking according to thirst is recommended for gut health as well as overall health.
 Thirst is an indication of dehydration.
+This is particularly true when you exercise or have a physically active job like healthcare workers, teachers, on-floor staff at retailers.

-Why do fluids matter for autoimmune?
+Why do fluids matter so much for autoimmune?
 Water is involved with thousands of metabolic reactions in the body.
 If we are dehydrated, the body will prioritize and allocate water to other systems for survival, and you’ll remain in the constipation cycle of eat > wait > wait some more > discomfort > potentially pain > and finally relief.

-For those with autoimmune, it’s important to discuss the use of probiotics with the doctor first to make sure they are not contraindicated with medication or treatment.
-I also advise avoiding probiotics with FOS as an added ingredient because it can trigger adverse reactions.
+For those with autoimmune, it’s important to discuss the use of probiotics with your medical doctor or specialist to make sure they are not contraindicated with medication or treatment.

-Some studies show a gut benefit from regular exercise or movement regime, and ideally aim to “move” for at least 30 minutes, five times a week.
+Some studies show a gut benefit from regular exercise or movement, and ideally aim to “move” for at least 30 minutes, five times a week.
 That may seem like a lot and there are various ways to get there … it doesn’t need to be high impact or intensive.
 In fact, low impact is better with autoimmune as it doesn’t overly stress an already hyperactive immune system.
 Walking and yoga are options that are proven to benefit the immune system.

-In terms of stress, when we’re stressed, it often affects our digestive system.
+In terms of stress, it often affects our digestive system.
 The connection between our gut and our brain is so strong, researchers have coined the term “gut-brain axis.”
 In fact, there is an entire system called the autonomic nervous system residing in the gut and it contains more neurotransmitters than the spine!

 By better managing stress, we can help to reduce emotional and physical issues (like gut issues) that may result from stress.
 Try things like meditation, deep breathing, and exercise.
 These are so effective that I've included them in our monthly membership, The Integrative Autoimmune Network where we create customized meditations, breath sequence and yoga flows to use throughout the day, to better manage stress, support digestion and your immune health.